gatesphere/pilaje/README.md

 **Transferring information between stacks**
 You can move data between stacks with 4 built in transfer words.
 Here, `$stackname` means the name of the target stack.
+If you try to pull from a non-existant stack, you'll get an error.
+If you try to move to a non-existant stack, it's created automatically for you.

 Word          | Action
 --------------|-------